 Your mental health and wellness should be your number one priority so that you can continue to thrive and help others in your daily life.
 Here are some easy and effective tips for lung health and better breathing habits:

-Diet-Food choices are very important for lung and immune system health.
-There are many foods that assist the body with decreasing inflammation in the airways.
-Foods that are high in vitamins and antioxidants like fruits, vegetables and omega-3 are excellent choices.
+Food choices are very important for lung and immune system health.
+Many foods assist the body with decreasing inflammation in the airways.
+Foods high in vitamins and antioxidants, like fruits, vegetables, and omega-3, are excellent choices.

-Avoid Smoking- Cigarettes, cigars, vapes should be avoided at all times.
+Cigarettes, cigars, and vapes should be avoided at all times.
 Not only can smoking cause lung cancer but inhaling anything other than air into your lungs leads to inflammation.

-Vaccination- Since the flu can seriously compromise your pulmonary health, it is important to avoid getting the flu.
-While the vaccine is viable for everyone at this moment in time, it is an important consideration to get the flu or Covid vaccine to reduce your chance of catching a debilitating virus.
+Since the flu can seriously compromise your pulmonary health, it is important to avoid getting the flu.
+While the vaccine is viable for everyone at this moment in time, getting the flu or Covid vaccine is an important consideration to reduce your chance of catching a debilitating virus.
 Please stay safe and ready to fight off infections.

-Prevent infection- One of the best ways to protect your lungs and prevent infection is to not contaminate your eyes, nose or mouth with pathogens that live on surfaces.
+One of the best ways to protect your lungs and prevent infection is to not contaminate your eyes, nose, or mouth with pathogens on surfaces.
 Washing your hands with soap and running water is the most effective way of doing this.
 It is also important to listen to the advice of public health experts and remain home, avoiding crowds as much as possible.

-Exercise– Keeping your mind and body fit increases your immunity.
-It helps you keep your physical health in check, fights stress and anxiety.
-Breathing exercises are particularly useful in restoring lung function and fighting any post Covid symptoms.
+Keeping your mind and body fit increases your immunity.
+It helps you maintain your physical health and fights stress and anxiety.
+Breathing exercises are particularly useful in restoring lung function and fighting post Covid symptoms.